 Your child will talk lots, sometimes even when nobody is in the room.

-He’ll talk in full and complex sentences and have adult-like conversations although he might still find it hard to describe complex ideas or events.
-He understands jokes and riddles, and toilet humour is particularly fun.
+He’ll talk in full and complex sentences and have adult-like conversations, although he might still find it hard to describe complex ideas or events.
+He understands jokes and riddles, and jokes about poos and wees are particularly funny.
 Your child also enjoys the opportunity to do ‘show and tell’ at school.

 Your child understands more words than she can say, and is learning as many as 5-10 new words each day.
-Vocabulary growth is so rapid at this age that your child’s brain often thinks faster than he can say what’s on his mind.
+Vocabulary growth is so rapid at this age that your child’s brain often thinks faster than she can say what’s on her mind.

 Your five-year-old is more coordinated and loves to show off new physical skills – you’ll often hear shouts of ‘Look at me!’

-Your child can ride a bike, jump rope, balance on one foot for a short period of time, walk downstairs without needing to hold your hand, skip and catch a large ball.
-Many six-year-olds will also be interested and able to play team sports, like soccer.
+Your child can learn how to ride a bike, jump rope, balance on one foot for a short period of time, walk downstairs without needing to hold your hand, skip and catch a large ball.
+Many six-year-olds will also be interested in playing team sports like soccer.

 Does it seem like your six-year-old can’t ever keep still?
-Wriggling and squirming while watching TV, at the dinner table or even while sleeping is all pretty normal.
+Wriggling while watching TV, at the dinner table or even while sleeping is pretty normal.

 Your child’s fine motor skills are improving, which leads to more independence with things like tying shoelaces, using zips and buttons, and brushing hair.
-She might still find it hard to cut up her food with a knife, but enjoys the chance to practise.
+He might still find it hard to cut up his food with a knife, but he enjoys the chance to practise.